 cacheEntry.AbsoluteExpiration = DateTimeOffset.UtcNow.AddMinutes(60);

-// Here bind CSV type data source from sales.csv file.
+// Bind CSV data from the local sales.csv file.

 return new DataSource.PivotCSVData().ReadCSVData(_hostingEnvironment.ContentRootPath + "//DataSource//sales.csv");